Please note, this post contains references to domestic violence, child abuse and animal cruelty.

 My dad died today, on his 74th birthday.
 Ten days ago, on my birthday, he fell, hit his head, and went into a coma from which he never woke.

 When I was a kid in the 1970s, my dad introduced me to science fiction, computers, kung fu, video games and Dungeons & Dragons.
 He bought a Darth Vader helmet and made a costume by dyeing his old army fatigues black and making a chest piece in the garage.
-He used to play princesses with me.
-I would run down the hall, lose a shoe like Cinderella, and then fall into bed like Sleeping Beauty, and he would wake me with a kiss.
+He used to play the princess game with me where I would run down the hall, lose a shoe like Cinderella, fall into bed like Sleeping Beauty, and he would wake me with a kiss on the cheek.

 In so many ways, I am my father’s daughter.
 But not in every way.

 I wish I could say I’ll miss him but he was an abuser who also collected guns, Nazi paraphernalia and anti-Catholic comic books along with his Star Wars memorabilia.

 As a kid, I had black eyes, bruises, and a broken ear drum.
 I’ve watched him hit my mom, beat my yelping dog, knock over my sister in her high chair, kick his mother, and threaten to get a gun and shoot us.
 He was highly controlling, always right, and accepted nothing less than perfection and total obedience.
 To disagree or disappoint him was to risk a beating and/or setting off a tantrum that would result in family members and pets being abused and household objects broken.
 He could be enraged by something as small as a scrap of paper on the floor, a towel folded incorrectly, or not eating every bite on your plate at meal times.